jetbrains-academy/RL-Maze-solver/practice/Agent/task.md

 - Learning rate (`lrn_rate`).
 - `path` - a list (initially empty) that at the end of the training process will contain the optimal path - a sequence of cell numbers.

+Please make sure that the attributes you define have exactly the right names.